 Specify user IDs and corresponding variations you want to force for those users.

 In this example, we forced one visitor into variation_a and two visitors into variation_b.

 When to use whitelists

-If you'd like to target an experiment to a larger group of users for QA, use audiences instead.
+If you'd like to target an experiment to a larger group of users for QA, such as all employees in your organization or a staging environment, use audiences instead.
 Create an attribute that every user in the group will share, and target the experiment to an audience that contains that attribute.